Uploading and managing your files and folders using FlashFXP

 To disconnect from the remote server, click the Disconnect Icon.
 It is located above the remote server window, and looks like two blue plugs being pulled apart.
 This is the end of the tutorial.
 You now know how to upload and download file and folders using FlashFXP.
 You also know how to manage those files and folders.
 You have learned how to create folders, rename them, delete them, change permissions of files, and disconnect from your remote server.

-Uploading and managing your files and folders using WS_FTP
+Uploading and managing your files and folders using CuteFTP

-This tutorial is going to teach you how to upload your files and folders using the program WS_FTP...
+The purpose of this tutorial is to teach you how to upload files and folders using the program...

 Configuring your web site in CuteFTP